pachterlab/seqspec/docs/SPECIFICATION.md

 A `Read` object is annotated with the following attributes:

 - `read_id`: A freeform string that functions as a unique identifier for the read.
-- `name`: A freeform string that functinos as the name of the read.
+- `name`: A freeform string that functions as the name of the read.
 - `modality`: A string that matches the modality of the assay generating the read.
 - `primer_id`: A string that matches the region id of the primer used to generate the read (in the `library_spec`).
-- `min_len`: An integr greater than or equal to zero that specifies the minimum length of the read.
+- `min_len`: An integer greater than or equal to zero specifying the minimum length of the read.
-- `max_len`: An integr greater than or equal to zero that specifies the maximum length of the read.
+- `max_len`: An integer greater than or equal to zero specifying the maximum length of the read.
 - `strand`: One of ["pos", "neg"], denotes the strandedness of the read.
 - `files`: A list of `File` objects that contain sequences that match the structure of the parent `Read`.